American Civil War Museum, Richmond - Things to Do at American Civil War Museum

 St. John's Church

-Where Patrick Henry gave his 'Give me liberty or give me death' speech - they still do reenactments that are actually pretty well done
+Where Patrick Henry gave his 'Give me liberty or give me death' speech - they still do reenactments that are pretty well done

 Canal Walk